Random header image... Refresh for more!

 The blog client has become my principal way of writing, as it does a fine job of keeping track of changes and postings.

 Sadly, the latest version of the Flock Browser has been changed to a new platform and it no longer supports this feature.
 The older version (2.6.1) is the one to use if you can find it.
 However, there are blog editing clients that can be used as plug ins for Firefox, Internet Explorer, etc., that all work more or less the same way.
-Basically, they give you a word processing application that allows you to post direct to whatever blog you choose to post to, and you can bypass the difficult Wordpress editor (about which the less said, the better) completely.
+Basically, they give you a word processing application that allows you to post direct to whatever blog you choose to post to, and you can bypass the difficult WordPress editor (about which the less said, the better) completely.

 Hope this helps!